-- Optional: 1 cup coconut (frozen, fresh, shredded)
+- Optional: 1 cup coconut (frozen or fresh, shredded)

 - 1 teaspoon vanilla

-Heat the milk/sugar mixture over medium-low heat, stirring, and bring just to a boil.
+Heat the milk-sugar mixture over medium-low heat, stirring, and bring just to a boil.
 Take out the cinnamon sticks and cloves.
-Whisk in the milk/cornstarch mixture and continue to cook, stirring constantly, until it starts to thicken.
-Stir in the coconut (optional).

-Cook the mixture until has thickened enough that you can see the bottom of the pan for several seconds when you stir (do not let it come all the way to a boil), about 10-12 minutes.
+Cook the mixture until has thickened enough that you can see the bottom of the pan for several seconds when you stir (do not let it come all the way to a boil), about 10 to 12 minutes.
 Stir constantly so that the cornstarch doesn't clump, and the mixture doesn't burn.

-Add raisins and/or nuts if desired, and remove from heat, and stir in the butter and vanilla.
+Add raisins and/or nuts if desired, and remove from heat.
+Stir in the butter and vanilla.

-Pour the mixture into a greased 8 inch square pyrex pan, or in any greased mold.
+Pour the mixture into a greased 8-inch square glass pan or in any greased mold.
 Refrigerate until firm.

 Sprinkle natilla generously with powdered sugar.
 Cut into 3-inch rectangular pieces to serve.